Barcelona announce €55m Ferran Torres transfer from Manchester City

 Torres passed a medical at Camp Nou on Monday before committing to a five-year contract with the Liga giants.

-The 21-year-old's move will be made official when the winter transfer window opens on January 1, bringing to an end his year-and-a-half stay at Etihad Stadium.
+The 21-year-old's move will be made official when the winter transfer window opens on January 1 and will be unveiled as a Barca player at a presentation at Camp Nou on January 3, bringing to an end his year-and-a-half stay at Etihad Stadium.

 Editors' Picks